Cibo Matto: In popular culture

 The band's name appears in the lyrics of the Le Tigre song "Hot Topic".

 They also appear in the second season of Buffy the Vampire Slayer episode "When She Was Bad", to play a concert in the fictional Sunnydale nightclub, the Bronze.

-Their song Birthday Cake appears in the 2002 video game Jet Set Radio Future.
+Their song "Birthday Cake" appears on the 1996 soundtrack Kids in the Hall: Brain Candy and in the 2002 video game Jet Set Radio Future.